mx-scissortail/WebBS/README.md

 If you want to write your own lightweight DSL that runs on the front end, __WebBS__ wouldn't be a terrible place to start (and in fact, it was initially created as the first steps toward exactly that).

-To get a sense of the syntax of the language, check out some [example code](http://j-s-n.github.io/webbs/index.html#splash) in the editor.
+To get a sense of the syntax of the language, check out some [example code](http://j-s-n.github.io/WebBS/index.html#splash) in the editor.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgements